Environmental Internship Program

 After many years of giving money to activists, we realized that if we could share profits, we could also supply time and muscle.
 Many Patagonia employees were inspired by the work of the grassroots activists we supported so, in 1993, we created the Patagonia Employee Internship Program.

 Since 1993, Patagonia employees at our headquarters and store in Ventura have staged an annual 5K community fun run with all proceeds going to local environmental nonprofit groups.
-This year’s Salmon Run benefited Friends of the Ventura River, which works on behalf of its namesake that flows right by our corporate office in Ventura.
-Some 400 people showed up to run in the October event and mingle with representatives from 30 nonprofit groups who came to share their work.
-With support from Patagonia and other companies that donated products for a silent auction and raffle, last year’s Salmon Run earned more than $13,000.
+This year’s Salmon Run benefited Los Padres Forest Watch, which is the only nonprofit organization working to protect wilderness landscapes, wildlife, free-flowing rivers, and the great outdoors throughout the Los Padres National Forest.
+Some 400 people showed up to run in the November event and mingle with representatives from 30 nonprofit groups who came to share their work.
+With support from Patagonia and other companies that donated products for a silent auction and raffle, last year’s Salmon Run earned more than $10,000..